PositiveQuark/programming_from_0/README.md

 concepts and ideas, which are readily available in Internet.
 However, many of you might be tempted to just use code by copying it and this can lead to some issues that you will not be able to understand unless you understand the code.
+In other words, doing things that you do not fully understand and hoping that everything will just work is not always the best approach.
+We will discuss an exception to this rule at the end of the chapter.

+In previous chapter we've seen in use some variable names that are a bit too much. `M_PER_S_TO_KM_PER_H` is probably the best example. `speed_km_per_hour` and `speed_m_per_second` can also be considered unusual, but they are a bit more readable.
+Is there a better name for the constant of `3.6`?
+We can start building up from `coefficient`.
+The reason I chose such a peculiar name is: It is the shortest way to explain what it exactly represents.
+That is I have consciously made a decision that the time spent on reading the name and remembering what it represents is much less than the time I would have spent understanding why I need it in the first place.
+You will have to make these choices all the time and the more time you spend in the beginning thinking of it the better your naming will be.

+One detail though.
+Never spend too much time on a variable name as it will never be perfect.
+It is very useful to spend some time on it and make sure that other people reading that code will understand what you want to say.
+Be sure that before that code gets pushed into a common repository someone would have already informed you about possible confusion with the name chosen.

+## 2.0 Your code changes with you

+Technically, the code changes with your understanding.
+If you start looking at things differently, you will start naming them differently.
+This will be hectic at first, but with time you will see that this is a crucial part in your daily routine.
+For example, when someone will suggest a different name to a variable they actually suggest to follow their understanding in explaining the values.
+Let's practice this for a while.
+What would be the best variable names for the following notions:

+* The white part of a human nail
+* Stepping over a lego
+* Discomfort when someone says something embarassing

+Now, to actual things you might need to work with:

+* The variable that is used to go over elements in a list
+* The variable used to describe a person's name
+* The variable representing the number of times you need to press keys to write a work

+## 2.1 Let code tell your story, let variables be the ideas

+As you can see, human language already allows you to simplify what you say and how you say it.
+If you know the word, you use the word and rely that the reader will know the definition.
+If you do not know the definition, you invent it and leave it there for other confused people to understand.

+Going over the examples

+* `Lunula` - the white part of a human nail.
+But chances are that very few people will know what this is.
+So I would have chosen `nailWhitePart` as the best name.

+* `pain`, `misstep`, `prank` - this depends on the context of the discussion.
+If you are telling the story of pain, this example will represent just that.
+If you want to give example of a `wrong step` then the second definition would work.
+So, use variable names to tell the idea and let the code be the story.

+* `vicarious` embarrassment - discomfort at seeing someone's embarrassment.
+And vicarious means that you experience something through imagination based on someone's experience.
+Best variable name would still be `discomfortAtSomeonesEmbarrasment` as per example 1.
+Problem here is that there is no short way to write it and still, there is more chance for someone to understand this name as oposed to writing `vicarious`.

+Next up:

+* `index` - the variable that is used to go over elements in a list.
+Unlike `lunula`, this is a term that most of you will use quite often so you should use it.
+Every time you want to iterate over elements in an array use index to represent the position of the element.

+* here it may be best to use the actual person's name i.e. `andreea`, if you need this information.
+Like in a story, if the story is about `andreea`, make sure you tell that.
+If this is something that relates to a lot of people, use `person`, `personSad`, `personHappy`.

+* `noLetters` or `numberLetters` or more specific `noKeyPresses` - depending, again what you want to measure or work with.

+## 2.2 Tricks I use

+* Start with classification from more general to more specific.
+That is why I used `personSad` and not `sadPerson`.
+For simplicity the second form is actually more readable, however, usually variable names are quite long because systems are too comples to explain with 1 adjective.
+As a result, placing general nouns at the start of variable name might help people find faster the information they need.
+Again, if the story is about emotion, the name should be `sadPerson`.

+* You can save characters on obvious names.
+Like, writing `personAndree` is redundant.
+Also, words like `constant` or `var` or `string` and so on.
+These can be inferred from the variable type or the way you write them.

+* Write the minimum words you would need to understand that variable without looking up anything besides the code on the page.
+Even if the name is long, this is a nice start.
+Example of real life names `AbstractInterruptibleBatchPreparedStatementSetter` and it is not nice, but to make it simpler you must do some tricks that will impact the way you understand what the variable is.